-Trimmed trees become flashpoint for striking Hollywood writers and actors
+Trimmed trees outside LA studio become flashpoint for striking Hollywood writers and actors

 Los Angeles City Council member Nithya Raman, whose district includes Universal City, said in a statement that no permits had been issued for tree trimming at the site.
 City Controller Kenneth Mejia said his office was investigating the issue.

-An NBCUniversal spokesperson said in a statement to The Hollywood Reporter that it knew the trimming had “created unintended challenges for demonstrators, that was not our intention.”
+An NBCUniversal spokesperson said in a statement that it knew the trimming had “created unintended challenges for demonstrators, that was not our intention.”
 The studio said it was working to provide some shade coverage for picketers.